 News / May 21, 2026

-Steven Spielberg's upcoming UFO film Disclosure Day is already being pulled into the real UAP conversation.
+Steven Spielberg's UFO movie Disclosure Day is no longer just a trailer curiosity sitting next to the UAP conversation.

 - someone in authority steps to a podium;